Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/azure.md

 **Authorization**

-To connect to Azure, Kore.ai uses basic authentication.
-The user can use pre-authorized credentials provided by the developer during the configuration process or their own authorization profile during the configuration process to let the end user authorize during the conversation.
+To connect to Azure OpenAI, Kore.ai uses basic authentication.
+The end-user can use pre-authorized credentials provided by the developer during the configuration process or their own authorization profile during the configuration process to let the end user authorize during the conversation.
 Learn More.

  |Authorization Type                      | Basic |